Managing YDB configuration

 View all configurations locally

-ydb admin config fetch --all
+ydb admin cluster config fetch --all

 Command output: